hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

 * Learn to use Jupyter notebook.
 All demos following this week will be conducted in Jupyter notebook.
 * Understand API/ JSON and can retrieve data from online databases (twitter, GitHub, weibo, douban, ...)
-* Understand basic file format like json and csv.
+* Understand basic file format like JSON and CSV.
     * Be able to comfortably navigate through compound structures like {} and [].
     * Be able to comfortably use (multiple layer of) for-loop to re-format data.
     * Be able to use serialisers to handle input/ output to files.